 Will you be able to preserve the cozy, intimate spaces of the Children’s museum that my toddler loves?

 Within the new building will be what we are calling Bessie’s House: a 2-floor space enclosed in a replica façade of the Children’s Discovery Museum (see artist's rendering above).
 Inside Bessie’s House will be reimagined versions of visitor-favorite exhibits, sized for toddlers and fully accessible, including Bessie’s Diner, Backyard at Night, the Ship Room, and the Train Room.
 Exhibits for water, air, and simple machines will be elsewhere in the building.
-And a brand-new exhibit, Brain Building Zone, will be a dedicated, intimate and cozy space for infants and toddlers and their parents or caregivers to explore together.
+And our brand-new Brain Building exhibit will be a dedicated, intimate and cozy space for infants and toddlers and their parents or caregivers to explore together.

 What will happen to Bessie the dinosaur?